niroshar/UsingGit/Using Git in GitBash.md

 When you enter the following command in GitBash it will show the content of what has been changed.
 `$git diff`

-- now commit the change as follows
+Now commit the change as follows
  `$git commit -m "commiting the changes"`

  * check again $git diff then nothing will be appear after commiting the changes made.